NicolasKouk/F1-lights-out/README.md

 - Create a profile and start playing
 - Try to rise in the leaderboard
-- (Bonus) Try to beat my highscore of 0.209
+- (Bonus) Try to beat my highscore of 0.209 sec